oxinabox/SenseSplittingWord2Vec.jl/README.md

 for performing Word Sense Induction, to learn word sense vectors.

 While this note is here, code is likely utterly broken, or incomplete.
+As of this current version, this is a word2vec implementation compatable with julia 0.5 No Sense Splitting is currently implemented.

-The bellow readme comes from Tanmaykm's base.
+The below readme comes from Tanmaykm's base.

 # Word2Vec